 When to Use Nextiva

-Nextiva ranks as our best VoIP provider and business phone system.
-It’s a good choice for businesses that want a turnkey phone system with features like unlimited calling, phone numbers, and virtual fax.
+Nextiva ranks as our best VoIP provider and business phone system, making it a good choice for businesses that want a turnkey phone system with features like unlimited calling, phone numbers, and virtual fax.
 With a conference bridge that allows up to nine people, Nextiva is also a good choice for teams with small conferencing needs.

 When to Use Vonage

 Vonage is the right choice for businesses that want a basic phone system with a la carte options like call recording and conference bridge.
-It’s also great for organizations wanting a solution with CRM integration.
-Vonage is a scalable VoIP system that allows companies to add features as the business grows.
+It’s also great for organizations wanting a solution with CRM integrations.
+Vonage sets itself apart as a scalable VoIP system that allows companies to add features as the business grows.

 Nextiva vs. Vonage at a Glance

 How We Evaluated Nextiva vs. Vonage